"Before starting the fatherhood program, I felt like I was drowning."

 ---Fatherhood Program Participant

 The Midlands Fatherhood Coalition offers education and services uniquely tailored for fathers trying to rebuild their lives and their families.
 We are devoted to helping men heal broken spirits and family relations, practice healthy parenting and gain productive stable employment.
 For we know that when fathers succeed in their fathering role, their children thrive.

 The program is free thanks to support from the local community providing resources and financial donations.
 Most fathers learn of the program by word-of-mouth or referrals from community partners.
 Some fathers are court-ordered to participate in the program as an alternative to incarceration for non-payment of child support.

 We have a goal-oriented program.
 Fathers and program staff work together to fashion a personalized One Man Plan.
 Services are offered weekly in peer support groups and one-on-one meetings to address individual needs and goals are scheduled daily.
 Father/child events are planned to provide opportunities for fathers and families to spend time together.
 Read more about our Program Services.

-Lexington County Site has weekly group sessions on Tuesday evening's beginning at 6:30 p.m. and on Thursday's beginning at 11:00 am at the Site's office at 106 Fabrister Lane, Suite J. Lexington's office is located off Highway 1 in Lexington.
+The Lexington County Site has weekly group sessions on Tuesday evenings from 6:30-8:30 p.m. and on Thursday's from 11:00 a.m.-12:30 p.m. at the site's office at 106 Fabrister Lane, Suite J. Lexington's office is located off Highway 1 in Lexington.
 Please call the office for more directions.

-Richland County Site has weekly group sessions on Tuesday evening's beginning at 5:00 pm until 7:00 pm, Monday afternoons beginning at 12:00 pm until 2:00 pm at the Site's office located in downtown Columbia at 1821 Hampton Street.
+The Richland County Site has weekly group sessions on Monday afternoons from 12-2 p.m., on Tuesday evenings from 5-7:00 p.m., and on Wednesday afternoons from 1:30-3 p.m., all at the site's office located in downtown Columbia at 1821 Hampton Street.
 Please call the office for more directions.

 Resource to Businesses and the Community